-Sec.
+- (a) For purposes of this subchapter, a contribution by the spouse of an individual is not considered to be a contribution by the individual. - (b) For purposes of this subchapter, a contribution by a child of an individual is considered to be a contribution by the individual. - Sec.
+253.159.
+EXCEPTION TO CONTRIBUTION LIMITS.
+Section 253.155 does not apply to an individual who is related to the candidate or officeholder within the second degree by consanguinity, as determined under Subchapter B, Chapter 573, Government Code. - Sec.
 253.1601.
 CONTRIBUTION TO CERTAIN COMMITTEES CONSIDERED CONTRIBUTION TO CANDIDATE OR OFFICEHOLDER.
-For purposes of Sections 253.155 and [-] 253.157, [and 253.160-,] a contribution to a specific-purpose committee for the purpose of supporting a judicial candidate, opposing the candidate's opponent, or assisting a judicial [the candidate as an] officeholder is considered to be a contribution to the candidate or officeholder.
+For purposes of Sections 253.155 and 253.157, a contribution to a specific-purpose committee for the purpose of supporting a judicial candidate, opposing the candidate's opponent, or assisting a judicial officeholder is considered to be a contribution to the candidate or officeholder.